+Even using \cref{prop:elkies-equiv-PPtilde}, we note that giving an exact count of $\Split{2h}{\F_q}^{\nsqf}(\lambda_0)$ would be more difficult than in the squarefree case, because a given characteristic polynomial may correspond to several conjugacy classes, contrary to \cref{prop:parametrizationSeparable}.
+For our purposes, the asymptotic upper bound of \cref{lem:insepMuFixed} is sufficient.

-When $h=2$ and $q = \ell$ is an odd prime, we are able to determine the exact cardinality of $\Split{2h}{\F_\ell}$, through the classification of the conjugacy classes of $\GSp_4(\F_\ell)$ and the computation of the cardinality of the classes in \cite{breeding11}.
+As a final remark, when $h=2$ and $q = \ell$ is an odd prime, we are able to determine the exact cardinality of $\Split{2h}{\F_\ell}$, through the classification of the conjugacy classes of $\GSp_4(\F_\ell)$ and the computation of the cardinality of the classes in \cite{breeding11}.

 \begin{prop} We have \end{prop}